dgreene15/demo_spring_web/dwg_readme.md

 * http://localhost:8080/actuator/prometheus

 ## Next Steps
-* move property file to external location and add notes in this file for how to setup.

 * Mongodb create crud operators for article
 * Continue to merge other github project content over so can delete the other GitHub project
 * Create various test classes to demonstrate concepts.